j88moja-code/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 10-delete_nodeint.c - a function that deletes the node at index index of a listint_t linked list.
 ## 100-reverse_listint.c - a function that reverses a listint_t linked list.
 ## 101-print_listint_safe.c - a function that prints a listint_t linked list.
+## 102-free_listint_safe.c - a function that frees a listint_t list
+## 103-find_loop.c - a function that finds the loop in a linked list.